Rakdoslover/project-4-story/README.md

 but at times I got stuck on problems not forseen, which caused me to cross them off a little more haphazardly.

+### Deployment locally
+---
+To start up the project from scratch I took the following steps:
+- Created a repository from the CI gitpod full template.
+- Installed django and other apps that would be included in the project.
+- Created an env.py file and continously updated it with the variables needed for this project.
+- Updated my settings.py installed apps, allowed hosts and changed the debug value.
+- Made changes to the main urls.py to integrate admin, accounts and home pages.
+- Tried the local host on port 8000 to see if it was up and running.

 ### Deployment to Heroku
 ---
 After the repository, Kanban board and workspace was up and running I started to connect it to Heroku.